 If you plan to set up a 10G network, what do you need?
 The answer is 10GbE switch, 10G transceiver and optical cable.
-In addition, the option of network switch is the most basic and important step to start the network deployment.
-How to choose the right network switch for your data center?
+In addition, the option of optical fiber switch is the most basic and important step to start the network deployment.
+How to choose the right data center switch?
 This article will introduce the three-tiered network model which can help you make a right choice.

 We know that different types of network switches have their own characteristics.
 And we have to compare them before making the decision.
 Here is an easy way to look at these differences that we can break them up into traditional three-tiered network model.
 The three tiers are core tier, distribution tier and access tier.
 Core switches interconnect with other core switches and down to the distribution tier.
 The distribution tier sits in between the core and the access tier.
 The access tier connects the entire structure to end devices like computers, printers and servers.
 To better understand this, here is a figure for you.